How to Taste Wine Like an Expert

 Each virtual tasting is led by a world-class chef or sommelier who offers insight into the wine tasting process, gourmet food and wine pairings, and more.
 You’ll learn everything you need to know about how to taste wine like a professional right from the comfort of home.

 To get started on your own, there are some trusted rules of thumb that can help you on your way.

 Tasting wine is about more than savoring the wine’s flavor; wine tasting also engages your senses of sight and smell.
 To learn how to taste wine like a sommelier, simply follow your senses of sight, smell and finally, taste.

-First take note of visual qualities of the wine, then gently swirl and sniff your glass to take in the aroma.
+First, take note of the visual qualities of the wine, then gently swirl and sniff your glass to take in the aroma.
 Finally, put your palate to work and identify different flavors evident in the wine.